balaganeshmohan/Colorectal-cancer-classification-with-histopathological-images/README.md

 ## Data

 The training data was downloaded from [here](https://zenodo.org/record/3832231).
 An example batch of training data at native resolution is shown below.
+MSIH is the tumour positive class and nonMSIH is tumour negative class.

 ![Screenshot](data.png)